Student Success

 Higher Education Opportunity Act

-The Higher Education Opportunity Act of 2008 requires that St. Louis Community College take action to address the unauthorized distribution of copyrighted materials, including music, video and programs.
+The Higher Education Opportunity Act of 2008 requires that St. Louis Community College take action to address the unauthorized distribution of copyrighted materials, including music, video, and programs.
 If a student uses college technology resources to perform unauthorized distribution or sharing of such materials, the student will be in violation of college policy as well as subject to criminal and/or civil prosecution for violation of copyright and other federal and state laws.

 The college monitors its computer systems to protect against such activity.
 Outside organizations are also able to trace activity involving copyrighted materials.
 If a violation is detected by either the college or an outside organization, student access to college technological resources will be immediately disabled.
 Students will need to communicate with the appropriate administrator before privileges will be reinstated.
 The student will also be subject to disciplinary action by the college.